Looking Closely at the Growth Curve for Snap Inc. (SNAP)

 Truist, on the other hand, stated in their research note that they expect to see SNAP reach a price target of $10, previously predicting the price at $12.
 The rating they have provided for SNAP stocks is “Hold” according to the report published on October 21st, 2022.

-Susquehanna gave a rating of “Neutral” to SNAP, setting the target price at $8 in the report published on October 21st of the current year.
+Susquehanna gave a rating of “Neutral” to SNAP, setting the target price at $8 in the report published on October 21st of the previous year.

 Insider Trading